Serpico: Production

 To accommodate the scenes around Pacino's facial hair, the film was shot in reverse.
 Pacino started with long beard and hair.
-He was shaved to a mustache, and then eventually his hair was cut, and he was clean-shaven for the beginning of the film.
+He was shaved to a mustache, and eventually, his hair was cut and he was clean-shaven for the beginning of the film.
 Lumet decided each day if Pacino was to be further shaven, and the crew prepared fake beards in case they were required.
 Winter conditions were simulated, as the team had to defoliate trees and cut shrubs.
-Special make-up was used to absorb the sweat, and to keep the actors' skin dry.
+Special makeup was used to absorb the sweat, and to keep the actors' skin dry.
 The cast wore winter coats, and their skin was made to look bluish, while their breath had to be visible.

 The director followed Serpico's desire for the winter to look "cold and heavy", and the summer "idyllic and hazy".
 The team had difficulty to find locations suitable for the scenes set in the 1960s, since graffiti did not become common until 1970.
-Lumet shot up to thirty-five different setups daily.
-The team had to move three times a day on an average.
-Each location had to be cleared of cars that did not belong to the particular period, and extras could not feature long hair, or non-period wardrobe.
+Lumet shot up to 35 different setups daily.
+The team had to move three times a day on average.
+Each location had to be cleared of cars that did not belong to the particular period, and extras could not feature long hair nor non-period wardrobe.
 Hairdressers were present with the crew.
-Multiple locations in the city including Harlem, South Bronx, Bedford–Stuyvesant, Brooklyn and Astoria, Queens were used.
+Multiple locations in the city including Harlem, the South Bronx, Bedford–Stuyvesant, Brooklyn and Astoria, Queens, were used.
 Lewisohn Stadium was featured shortly before its demolition.
-The party scene was shot at Sidney Kingsley's fifth avenue loft.
-The NYPD cooperated with the director, and allowed him to film in four active police stations.
+The party scene was shot at Sidney Kingsley's Fifth Avenue loft.
+The NYPD cooperated with the director and allowed him to film in four active police stations.